 Operational Risk.
 The Fund is exposed to operational risks arising from a number of factors, including, but not limited to, human error in the calculation of the Cap, processing and communication errors, errors of the Fund's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
-Additionally, cyber security failures or breaches of the electronic systems of the Fund and/or its service providers may disrupt or negatively impact the operation of the Fund which may result in financial losses to the Fund and its shareholders.
+Additionally, cyber security failures or breaches of the electronic systems of the Fund and/or its service providers may disrupt or negatively impact the operation of the Fund which may result In financial losses to the Fund and its shareholders.
 The Fund and its Adviser and Sub-Adviser seek to reduce these operational risks through controls and procedures.
 However, these measures do not address every possible risk and may be inadequate to address these risks.

 Premium/Discount Risk.
-Shares trade on the Exchange at market prices rather than their NAV.
+The Fund's Shares trade on the Exchange at their market price rather than their NAV.
 The Fund's NAV represents the value of the Fund's investments and is calculated by taking the sum of the Fund's assets less the Fund's liabilities, if any.
 The NAV per Share is the value of a Share's portion of all of the Fund's net assets.
-The market price of Shares generally corresponds to movements in the Fund's NAV as well as the relative supply and demand for Shares on the Exchange.
-The market price may be at, above (a premium) or below (a discount) the Fund's NAV.
-Differences in market prices of Shares and the NAV per Share may be due, in large part, to the fact that supply and demand forces at work in the secondary trading market for Shares will be closely related to, but not identical to, the same forces influencing the prices of the Fund's holdings trading individually or in the aggregate at any point in time.
+The market price of the Fund's Shares generally corresponds to movements in the Fund's NAV as well as the relative supply and demand for Shares on the Exchange.
+The market price may be at, above or below the Fund's NAV.
+Differences in market price and NAV of the Fund's Shares may be due, in large part, to the fact that supply and demand forces at work in the secondary trading market for Shares will be closely related to, but not identical to, the same forces influencing the prices of the Fund's holdings trading individually or in the aggregate at any point in time.
 These differences can be especially pronounced during times of market volatility or stress.
-During these periods, the demand for Shares may decrease considerably and cause the market price of Shares to deviate, and in some cases deviate significantly, from the Fund's NAV.
-Additionally, decisions by market makers and/or authorized participants or reduced effectiveness of the arbitrage process in maintaining the relationship of the Fund's NAV to the market price of its Shares could result in the Shares trading at a premium, or discount to NAV and the bid/ask spread on Shares may widen.
+During these periods, the demand for Shares may decrease considerably and cause the market price of Shares to deviate significantly from the Fund's NAV.
+Additionally, decisions by market makers and/or authorized participants or reduced effectiveness of the arbitrage process in maintaining the relationship of the Fund's holdings to the Fund's market price could result in the Fund's Shares trading at a premium, or discount to NAV.